enriquefloresmedina/AirX-Solutions/README.md

 4. Source code for nodes and gateways

 # Bibliographies
-Space to give credit to original authors
+Space to note the modules used and give credit to original authors